Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-apps/nc-photos.rst

 #.
 First, install Les Pas from your favorite app store (Aurora, F-Droid, or Play Store), or from `the github repository <https://github.com/scubajeff/lespas/releases>`_.

 #.
 At the welcome screen, you will be asked to either enter your server URL or scan a QR code.
-In your Nextcloud instance, click the top-right menu -> Personal Settings -> Hamburger (3 lines) Menu > Security > Devices & Sessions > _Create new app password_.
-Hit "show QR Code" and then scan it with Les Pas.
+In your Nextcloud instance, click the top-right menu -> Personal Settings -> Hamburger (3 lines) Menu > Security > Devices & Sessions > "Create new app password."
+Hit "Show QR Code" and then scan it with Les Pas.

 #.
 You'll be sent to your Nextcloud instance to log in and grant access to the app.